GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

 In order to get a clearer picture, we need to import the road network data for the region into QGIS.
 Look for the file in the input folder.
 The road network is initially displayed without showing any road types or other relevant details.
 We should apply a categorized classification technique only to display the specific roads that we are interested in.
 ::::

-1. Load the dataset __"Roads_Larkana.gpkg"__ from your input folder into your QGIS.
+1. Load the dataset __"Roads_Larkana.gpkg"__ from your input folder into your QGIS-project.
+2. Lets set up the categorised classification.
+OpenStreetMap data distinguishes between different road types using the column "highway".
-2. For categorized classification right-click on the layer __"Roads_Larkana"__ in the Layer Panel and click on `Properties`.
-A new window will open up with a vertical tab section on the left.
-Navigate to the `Symbology` tab ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_categorized_wiki.html)).
+    - Right-click on the layer __"Roads_Larkana"__ and select `Properties`.
+The properties window will open up.
-    * On the top you find a dropdown menu.
-Open it and choose `Categorized`.
-Under `Value` select "highway".
+    - Navigate to the `Symbology`-tab.
+    - At the top, select `Categorized` ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_categorized_wiki.html)).
+    - Under `Value`, select "highway".
-    * Further down the window, click on `Classify`.
-Now you should see all unique values or attributes of the selected "highway" column.
-You can adjust the colours by double-clicking on the colours in each row in the central field.
+    - Click on `Classify`.
+You should see all the unique values for the "highway" column.
-    * Remove the tick from all categories except: `motorway`, `primary`, `secondary`, `trunk`
+    - Remove the ticks for all categories except for `motorway`, `primary`, `secondary`, and `trunk`.
+    - You can adjust the colours by double-clicking on the categories.
     ```{figure} /fig/PAK_road_classification.PNG
     ---
     width: 600px